twhetzel/ud858-scalable-apps/ConferenceCentral_FINAL/README.md

 - Get conference announcements (Push Task) <br>
 - Get Featured Speaker (Push Task) <br>
 <br>
-All features are enabled at the API level, however only the following functions are implemented in the web front-end: register/unregister user, create conference, register/unregister to conference, filter list of conferences by city, topic, start month, and amx attendees, list conferences user created, and list conferences user is registered for.
+All features are enabled at the API level, however only the following functions are implemented in the web front-end: register/unregister user, create conference, register/unregister to conference, filter list of conferences by city, topic, start month, and max attendees, list conferences user created, and list conferences user is registered for.

 <br><br>
 ## Data Model